programminghoch10/ProjectTetris/README.md

 ## Future outlook

 **The game has been brought to finish and is now in a playable state.
 Our team however still had many ideas to continue the project:**
-  Adding different music trcks for the menus and the playing environment
+ * Adding different music trcks for the menus and the playing environment
  * Online high scores to compete between players
-* A list of credits with full names which can be brought up through a main menu button and closed whenever the player wishes
+ * A list of credits with full names which can be brought up through a main menu button and closed whenever the player wishes to do so